nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 - Specific meetings aimed to solve specific issue when async discussions aren't enough
 - Only involve stakeholders who are concerned by the task at hand.
-- Those meetings are planned in the shared calendar by the one who need help..
+- Those meetings are planned in the shared calendar by the one who need help.
 - The scope shouldn't be "let's just talk".
 A _very precise meeting agenda_ must be planned in advance in the `remarks` field of the calendar invite by the person who initiated the meeting.
 - The person who is planning the meeting is responsible for writing the minutes in the relevant GitHub Issue/Discussions.